pipecraft2/user_guide/doc/pre-defined_pipelines.rst

 - **Use at least 2 samples per sequencing run** for the pre-defined pipelines.

+.. admonition:: example data analyses

+  See the example data analyses with the pre-compiled pipelines here: :doc:`example_analyses`

 .. _multi_run_dir:

 ___________________________________________________

 |

 Working with multiple sequencing runs
 ======================================